Nicholaswogan/clima/data/kdistributions/README.md

 # kdistributions

-k-distributions are stored here.
-Every file has two formats.
-One is a .txt file, and the other is a Fortran binary file that holds the same data.
-The format of the file is defined by the `create_ktable` function.
+k-distributions are stored here in HDF5 format.
+Each file has two subgroups.
+One for IR and one for solar wavelengths.